A Message from the Deputy Dean

 This is an exciting time to be a student in the health sciences.
 The healthcare industry is more important today than ever, with incidences of chronic conditions such as diabetes, arthritis, cardiovascular diseases, and many others on the rise.
 At the same time, people everywhere increasingly understand the importance of a healthy lifestyle, including a nutritious diet and regular exercise.

 This is a particularly exciting time for the College of Health Sciences at the University of Delaware.
-The upcoming transition of our College to the Science, Technology, and Advanced Research (STAR) campus will open up myriad new opportunities for students to explore, engage, experience, and excel.
-The STAR campus expansions of the Physical Therapy Clinic and Nurse-Managed Health Center will provide additional experiential learning opportunities for students in several majors.
-Understanding that the health care of the future will be delivered by interdisciplinary teams of clinicians, we will also continue to grow opportunities for inter-professional education.
+Our transition this year to the Science, Technology, and Advanced Research (STAR) campus has opened up myriad new opportunities for students to explore, engage, experience, and excel.
+The STAR campus expansions of the Physical Therapy Clinic and Nurse-Managed Health Center have provided additional experiential learning opportunities for students in several majors.
+Understanding that the health care of the future will be delivered by interdisciplinary teams of clinicians, we are continuing to grow opportunities for interprofessional education.
 Our popular Health Care Theater, in which students from nursing, physical therapy, and medical laboratory sciences interact with medical students and actors serving as “standardized patients,” is one example.

 Building on a strong foundation of academic coursework and experiential learning, students in CHS majors will be leaders in the health and health care arenas of the future.
 If you are interested in health or health care and want a career that is exciting, challenging, and meaningful, please come and join us!